extremenetworks/ExtremeCloudIQ-APIs/readme.md

 ## Postman collection

-Download the XIQ API Collection file onto your local machine.
+Download the XIQ new API Framework Collection file onto your local machine.
 Open Postman, click on Import and select the downloaded json files.
 Once imported, a new API collection will be created.